 Here is some information for those wondering if it is true!
 Does hydrogen peroxide whiten teeth?

 Hydrogen Peroxide as a Teeth Whitener

-Surprisingly, the answer to the question about hydrogen peroxide is “yes,” and it actually works quite well as a whitening agent.
+Surprisingly, the answer to the question about hydrogen peroxide is “yes,” and it works quite well as a whitening agent.
 In fact, it is commonly the primary ingredient in many teeth whitening products sold to on the market today.

 Typically, hydrogen peroxide is found in the home because it works well as a topical antiseptic and is often applied to cuts and scrapes due to its antimicrobial properties.
-This bacteria-killing quality actually works just as well in your mouth, and has lead to hydrogen peroxide’s use in mouth rinses and whitening products to prevent bad breath, strengthen enamel, and whiten teeth.
+This bacteria-killing quality works just as well in your mouth, and has lead to hydrogen peroxide’s use in mouth rinses and whitening products to prevent bad breath, strengthen enamel, and whiten teeth.